pnxtech/skafos-test/source/front-end/website/README.md

 The displayed form allows for entering input and pressing the enter key to submit and using the submit button.
 So the use of the submit button is optional if a return key is pressed.

 ![](webui.png)

+A history of entries is also shown in the Job history section along with a count of characters.

+The webpage can be refreshed and restarted without impacting the job history because an API call is made by the site to the backend to retrieve a list of past jobs.
+However, restarting the backend web server will clear the history as the data maintained isn't currently being persisted to a data store.

 ## Updating the site
 After making changes to the website run the `build-site.sh` script which calls `yarn build` (for a release build) and installs the packaged website into the web-service public folder.